-Baseball cards were big in the 1980s, which led to overproduction.
+Baseball cards were big in the 1980s, which led to overproduction and the baseball card bubble.
 That overproduction spilled over into the 1990s, and so did some of baseball’s scandals.
 Between that, and so many people buying and preserving cards during that decade, there aren’t a lot of super-valuable cards from the 1990s.
 But that doesn’t mean all 1990s baseball cards are worthless, and you’re more likely to find a stash from the ’90s than the ’70s.
 So let’s take a look at the most valuable baseball cards of the 1990s.
 The decade includes at least one big surprise.

 The 1990s featured a number of exceptional players.
 And by late decade, the manufacturers had mostly sorted out their overproduction issues.
 Late 1990s cards also tend to be very attractive, with vivid colors and high quality photography.
 So the 1990s can be a nice decade to collect, even if the 1980s jaded you like it did me.